forkymcforkface/RGUI-Pi/README.md

 **I have created two different installers, one is an automated install and the other is for anyone that wants to go through the steps themselves.**
 --------------------------------------------------------------
-**Option #1 Automated install (there are a few reboots, fully automated and takes about 10mins to complete install) **Does not include scraper images or themes other than megatech. this is to keep down size and increase install speed.
+- **Option #1 Automated install (there are a few reboots, fully automated and takes about 10mins to complete install)
+- **Does not include scraper images or themes other than megatech. this is to keep down size and increase install speed.
+- **Dreamcast will not work correctly without the pi5 branch of RGBPi-Extra.
+Naomi games do not currently work. https://github.com/forkymcforkface/RGBPi-Extra/tree/Pi5
 **Install 64bit bookworm lite onto SD card**
    - Plug into Pi5
    - Get IP address